sameer-goel/aws-machine-learning/03_Train_Model.md

 ____________________

 ### Classification K-Nearest Neighbor | user does not even defines identifying attributes
-- predict value or classification to closest (avg value of nearest neighbour)
+- predict value or classification to closest (avg value of nearest neighbor)
-- KNN is lazy and momorizes
+- KNN is lazy and motorizes
-- kind of sterotyping
+- kind of stereotyping

 Example - Credit ratings, product recommendations for similar items